UTNkar/moore/README.md

 If, however, you want to run these tests locally you can run the following commands in the project root directory:

-- `./website/manage.py test website` - to test with our Django test suites
+- `./src/manage.py test src` - to test with our Django test suites
-- `flake8 website` - to run the flake8 style enforcer
+- `flake8 src` - to run the flake8 style enforcer

 ## Translating